bcgov/von-agent-template/GettingStartedTutorial.md

 2. Once you've made your changes, stopped your agent and are ready to test, run the commands `./manage build` and `./manage start`.
 You **must** run the `build` command to pick up your configuration changes.
 3. If you change any of the defined schema, you will need to bump the `version` of your schema in `schemas.yml` (e.g. from "1.0.0" to "1.0.1").

 > **NOTE**: The command `./manage down` both stops the agent AND deletes the wallet storage.
-You should only do that when running locally and you want to restart everything - von-network, TheOrgBook and dFlow.
+You should only do that when running locally and you want to restart everything - von-network, TheOrgBook and GreenLight.

-Once you have restarted your agent, run the dFlow instructions (Step 4) again to issue a new credential.
-Notice that both the old (1.0.0) and new (1.0.1) versions of the schema are listed in dFlow.
+Once you have restarted your agent, run the GreenLight instructions (Step 4) again to issue a new credential.
+Notice that both the old (1.0.0) and new (1.0.1) versions of the schema are listed in GreenLight.
 That's to be expected (at least for now, we may change/fix that in the future).
 Note that when you run locally and restart all the components from scratch, you can go back to version 1.0.0 of the credential if you want.

 All good?
 Great!
 If not, make sure you carried out all the steps and try again.

 ## Step 7: Changing a Proof Request Prerequisite

 In this step, we are going to change the proof request prerequisites for your credential by adding another credential to the prerequisite list.
 To do that, we need to edit the `services.yml` file and add a second proof request dependency.
-In particular, we're going to add the dFlow `PST Number` credential as a dependency, but feel free to add a different one if you are feeling adventurous.
+In particular, we're going to add the Ministry of Finance `PST Number` credential as a dependency.
+Feel free to add a different one if you are feeling adventurous.
 Here's what you have to do in the `services.yml` file:

 1. Add `pst_number` after `dflow_registration` in the `depends_on` config element.
 2. Copy the `dflow_registration` sub-section of yaml, within `proof_requests` (bottom of the file), and paste immediately below so there are two sections in `proof_requests`.
 3. Update the fields in the second copy as appropriate for the new prerequisite credential.
-   - To get the values for `did`, `name` and `version`, use the ledger browser ([In Browser](http://dflow.bcovrin.vonx.io), [Local Machine](http://localhost:9000)) to look up the schema (see image below).
+   - To get the values for `did`, `name` and `version`, use the ledger browser ([In Browser](http://greenlight.bcovrin.vonx.io), [Local Machine](http://localhost:9000)) to look up the schema (see image below).
       - Click "Domain"
       - Search for "pst" (or whatever credential type you want to use) and find, copy and paste the `From nym`, `Schema Name` and `Schema version` fields, respectively.
    - Ensure that only attributes that are in the selected schema are in the "attributes" section.